-When the Menzies-Fadden Liberal-CP coalition government came to power in 1949, Holt again became Minister for Labour and National Service.
+When the Menzies–Fadden Liberal–Country Party coalition government came to power in 1949, Holt again became Minister for Labour and National Service.
 He held this position for nine years, introducing conscription into the army for all males aged 18 in 1951.
 This scheme continued until 1959.

-He was also Minister for Immigration 1949–1956.
-As Minister for Immigration, Holt worked on various migration schemes.
+He was also Minister for Immigration 1949–1956 and worked on various migration schemes.
 He also began to work on changing the White Australia Policy, a scheme that had been in practice since 1901.
 The idea of the policy was to keep ‘undesirable’ immigrants (people without a European background) out of Australia, by giving them a dictation test they could not possibly pass.
 Holt abolished this test.

 Prime Minister Harold Holt

-As more and more people in Australia began to protest against sending Australian troops to Vietnam, Holt campaigned for a general election on 26 November 1966 with Australian involvement in the war as a major issue.
-It seemed that, for the most part, the people of Australia agreed with his war policy, as his government was returned with an impressive ten-seat gain.
+As more and more people in Australia began to protest against sending Australian troops to Vietnam, Holt campaigned for a general election on 26 November 1966, with Australian involvement in the war as a major issue.
+I

 On 27 May 1967, during Holt’s period of leadership, Australians voted ‘Yes’ in a referendum to change the Commonwealth constitution.
 ‘Full-blood’ Aborigines could now be counted in the national census, which meant that the federal government was now just as responsible as the states for Aboriginal affairs.

 By late 1967, with continuing opposition to sending troops to Vietnam, Holt’s government was under attack over various other issues, including its handling of the Voyager disaster, VIP aircraft flights, and a proposal to break the nexus between the two federal houses of parliament.